mandyh101/javascript-carnival/README.md

 Dress The Clown     | 5 hours
 Reflect             | 30 minutes

-## Let's get going!

-1. Before you start working through this challenge, make sure you have forked this repo to your own account.

-2. Clone this repo from your GitHub to your computer.

-3. Open the repo in VS Code and have a look around.

 ## The Games

-These games are all independent from each other, however they are listed in order of difficulty so try fixing them in order.

 [Inflate The Unicorn](./inflate-the-unicorn/inflate-the-unicorn-README.md)
 These poor unicorns have balloons for horns.
 Write code that inflates them!